Installation

 PostgreSQL backend

-pip install "omop-emb[postgres]"
+pip install "omop-emb[pgvector]"

 Use this when you want the current pgvector/PostgreSQL-backed embedding store and CLI flow.